What is CMMS? (Definition, Meaning & How CMMS Works)

 Getting the Most Out of Your CMMS

-A CMMS is only as valuable as you make it—using it properly and taking advantage of all of the benefits it has to offer is the best way to fully reap the rewards.
+A CMMS is only as valuable as you make it—the best way to reap the rewards is to use it properly and take advantage of all of its benefits.

 Monitor Employee Use